 Earlier in my personal finance journey, I came across Dave Ramsey’s 7 Baby Steps to Financial Freedom, and the information helped me make sense of it all.
-It gave me clarity, it gave me focus, it made the process of achieving financial freedom look less daunting.
+It gave me clarity and made the process of achieving financial freedom look less daunting.

 In this article, I’d like to give you my own version of 7 Baby Steps.
 Call it Suraya’s 7 Baby Steps to Financial Freedom in Malaysia.
-The original version is already good (see above pic), but what I’m doing here is tweaking it so that (1) it’s more relevant for Malaysians, and (2) it suits more life aspirations.
+The original version is already good, but what I’m doing here is tweaking it so that (1) it’s more relevant for Malaysians, and (2) it suits more life aspirations.